-Series I, Personal Correspondence-Outgoing (1835), consists of a partially burned letter to Mary E. Bruce and a letter with family news to Henry Bruce, Jr.
+Series I, Personal Correspondence-Outgoing (1835), consists of a partially burned letter to Mary E. Bruce.

-7. George S(tubblefield) Bruce
+7. George S. Bruce

-Series I, Personal Correspondence-Outgoing (1857, 1893), consists of letters to family about health, finances; deaths of a family slave, friends; crops; inquires about the Covington and Cincinnati Bridge, land speculation in IL; discusses the new bank he forms with Henry Bruce, Jr. Includes a program for a family dinner after George S(tubblefield) Bruce's death.
+Series I, Personal Correspondence-Outgoing (1857, 1893), consists of letters to family about health, finances; deaths of a family slave, friends; crops; inquires about the Covington and Cincinnati Bridge, land speculation in IL; discusses the new bank he forms with Henry Bruce, Jr. Includes a program for a family dinner after George S. Bruce's death.

-8. Eli 1853-1856)e Bruce
+8. Eli Metcalfe Bruce